 What does gratification mean to you as we explore intimacy, quality time, sex, and friendship?
-I define gratification in marriage as a heartfelt pleasure being fulfilled to and by someone you love, value, and trust.
+I define gratification in marriage as a sincere pleasure being fulfilled to and by someone you love, value, and trust.

-Love that consists of a deep level of affection, admiration, and respect.
+Love consists of a deep level of affection, admiration, and respect.
 This is important because it provides the framework for gratification, as it is the container that embraces all that is sacred to you as individuals and a couple.
 Love is more than a word.
 It is your action that is put forth to demonstrate your care and intention of the other.

 Value holds your spouse in high esteem.
-She or he is important and valuable to you and together you create a precious treasure, which is your marital covenant between one another and God.
+Your partner is meaningful and valuable to you, and together, you create a precious treasure, which is your marital covenant between one another and God.
 You demonstrate appreciation for one another through acceptance of the other.
-Not attempting to change one another, but to place your attention on your partner’s positive qualities and traits.
+Not attempting to change one another, but focusing your attention on your partner’s positive qualities and traits.

 Trust in a marriage is an essential element.
-It allows for you to be free, especially as we engage in understanding gratification in a relationship.
+It allows you to be free, especially as we engage in understanding gratification in a relationship.
 Trust is the ability to demonstrate your strength as an individual and spouse because you exhibit that you are reliable, dependable, and dedicated to your loved one.

 2. Desire to connect

-As a result, positioning them to have a liberated perspective within the sexual relationship.
-Open to give into the desires of connectedness blessed by God.
-Not denying one another because of our feelings, but creating an atmosphere that is nontoxic permitting your significant other to connect on a deeper level of intimacy.
+As a result, it positions them to have a liberated perspective within the sexual relationship.
+Open to give in to the desires of connectedness blessed by God.
+It is not denying one another because of our feelings but creating a nontoxic atmosphere, permitting your significant other to connect on a deeper level of intimacy.

 3. Emotional Awareness

 Constructing a healthy emotional awareness of your feelings is a fundamental aspect of fostering intimacy, quality time, sex, and friendship within the marital framework.
 Healthy emotions allow for each person to be aware of what they are feeling and why.